jeroenooms/opencpu-pages/_posts/2014-06-27-opencpu-at-user2014.md

 ---
 layout: post
-title: "The future of R on the web at useR!
-2014"
+title: "The future of R on the web at #user2014"
 category: posts
 description: "The OpenCPU system will be presented at useR!
 2014 in Los Angeles.
 The abstract and slides have been posted on the website."
 cover: "containers.jpg"